johnwarden/jonathanwarden.com/content/theory/bayesian-argumentation/index.md

 If persuasiveness is the only criteria for a "strong" argument, then an argument based on information the agent already knows can never be considered strong.
 That means, for example, that if yesterday I learned that the candidate was deceased, and you tell me today we should reject the candidate because he doesn't have a pulse, that would not be a strong argument.
 But clearly this is a pretty strong argument.
 So what's wrong?

-It is a strong argument because, if I *didn't* know it, I might have a different opinion.
+It is a strong argument because, if I *didn't* know he was deceased, I might have a different opinion.

-A Bayesian model tells us what an agent **would** believe if they accepted or rejected different information.
+A Bayesian model tells us not just what the subject believes, but what they **would** believe if they had different information.
 This simple insight cracks open a number of ways of measuring argument strength other than just persuasiveness.
 In the essays on [Relevance and Corelevance](/relevance-and-corelevance) and [Necessity and Sufficiency](/necessity-and-sufficiency) I will define these measures and see how they all relate mathematically to the informativeness of the argument.

 The Bayesian model of argumentation also allows us to take into account the reliability of the arguer themselves.
 A Bayesian rational agent will only update their beliefs if they believe the information given them.
 So for an argument to be informative it must not just be new information, it must also be *believable*.
 This perspective shows us when what looks like an *ad hominim* fallacy may somteimes be perfectly rational[^3].
 These ideas are discussed in the essays on [informativeness and persuasiveness](/informativeness-and-persuasiveness).

 Like all models, the Bayesian model of subjective belief is an incomplete description of the human mind.
 But it is clearly defined.
 Building clear terminology on top of a clear model helps clarify our thinking, facilitate discussion, and sharpen our intuition about what argument actually is.

 There is a lot of recent academic work on Bayesian argumentation[^1][^2].
 These essay are intended not as an overview of current theory, but as a useful set of definitions and formulas for practitioners: specifically software engineers building practical applications of argumentation for AI, argument mapping systems, or in our particular case, design of [social protocols](https://social-protocols.org).
 Our goal is to provide a useful and clear vocabulary, with common-sense but precise definitions for common concepts related to argument strength.
-This can hopefully help clarify discussion among collaborators and prove useful in documentation and code.

 ## Introductory Example 2